ColbyEcology/BI382_2018_Spring/index.md

 ### Learning outcomes
 After taking this course as successful student should be:

-1. Versed in elementary mathematical ecology
+1. **Versed in elementary mathematical ecology.** This includes the study and analysis of single-species population models, structured population models, spatial models, two-species population models, and multi-species models.
-2. Proficient in the use of the R programming language to build and analyze ecological models and keep a reproducible electronic notebook of their work
+2. **Proficient in the use of the R programming language to build and analyze ecological models.** This includes making use of
 3. Familiar with methods of statistical inference

 ### Professor information